Acetic anhydride

 Acetic anhydride, or ethanoic anhydride, is the chemical compound with the formula (CH3CO)2O.
-Commonly abbreviated Ac2O, it is the simplest isolable anhydride of a carboxylic acid and is widely used as a reagent in organic synthesis.
+Commonly abbreviated Ac2O, it is one the simplest anhydrides of a carboxylic acid and is widely used in the production of cellulose acetate as well as a reagent in organic synthesis.
 It is a colorless liquid that smells strongly of acetic acid, which is formed by its reaction with moisture in the air.

 Structure and properties

-Acetic anhydride, like most acid anhydrides, is a flexible molecule with a nonplanar structure.
-The pi system linkage through the central oxygen offers very weak resonance stabilization compared to the dipole-dipole repulsion between the two carbonyl oxygens.
+Acetic anhydride, like most organic acid anhydrides, is a flexible molecule with a nonplanar structure.
+The C=O and C-O distances are 1.19 and 1.39 Å. The pi system linkage through the central oxygen offers very weak resonance stabilization compared to the dipole-dipole repulsion between the two carbonyl oxygens.
 The energy barriers to bond rotation between each of the optimal aplanar conformations are quite low.

-Like most acid anhydrides, the carbonyl carbon atom of acetic anhydride has electrophilic character, as the leaving group is carboxylate.
-The internal asymmetry may contribute to acetic anhydride's potent electrophilicity as the asymmetric geometry makes one side of a carbonyl carbon atom more reactive than the other, and in doing so tends to consolidate the electropositivity of a carbonyl carbon atom to one side (see electron density diagram).

 Production

 Acetic anhydride was first synthesized in 1852 by the French chemist Charles Frédéric Gerhardt (1816-1856) by heating potassium acetate with benzoyl chloride.

 Acetic anhydride is produced by carbonylation of methyl acetate:

-The Tennessee Eastman acetic anhydride process involves the conversion of methyl acetate to methyl iodide and an acetate salt.
-Carbonylation of the methyl iodide in turn affords acetyl iodide, which reacts with acetate salts or acetic acid to give the product.
-Rhodium chloride in the presence of lithium iodide is employed as catalysts.
+The Tennessee Eastman acetic anhydride process involves the conversion of methyl acetate to methyl iodide.
+Carbonylation of the methyl iodide produces acetyl iodide, which reacts with acetate source to give the desired anhydride.
+Rhodium chloride in the presence of lithium iodide is employed as the catalyst.
 Because acetic anhydride is not stable in water, the conversion is conducted under anhydrous conditions.

 To a decreasing extent, acetic anhydride is also prepared by the reaction of ketene (ethenone) with acetic acid at 45–55 °C and low pressure (0.05–0.2 bar).